balaji303/ChromeExtension/README.md

 # ChromeExtension
 Download my Google chrome extension for my website.

-##Follow the Steps below
+## Follow the Steps below
 1.Download and unzip this repository by clicking the "Clone or Download" button

-2.COPY AND PASTE THIS INTO A NEW TAB chrome://extensions
+2.Copy and paste this into a New Tab
+     chrome://extensions

 3. Toggle the Developer Mode setting to On in the top right corner